 Flow Path Resistance in Heterogeneous Porous Media Recast into a Graph-Theory ProblemTransport in Porous MediaContributions to Journals: Articles

 Estimated Dissemination Ratio -a practical alternative to the Reproduction Number for infectious diseasesFrontiers in public health, vol. 9, 675065Contributions to Journals: Articles

 Emergence of log-normal type distributions in avalanche processes in living systems: a network modelFrontiers in Applied Mathematics and Statistics, vol. 6, 613962Contributions to Journals: Articles

-Estimating the number of COVID-19 cases being introduced into UK Higher Education Institutions during Autumn 2020Working Papers and Discussion Papers: Working Papers
+Estimating the number of COVID-19 cases being introduced into UK Higher Education Institutions during Autumn 2020Working Papers: Working Papers

 Reply to Baba and KanamoriClinical Infectious Diseases, vol. 71, no. 5, pp. 1353-1355Contributions to Journals: Letters